mjjackey/Python_Practice/README.md

 - lambda
 - decorator

-In addition, this practice contains some coding tests for some companies. and some data-structures and algorithms.
+In addition, this practice contains some coding tests for some companies and some data-structures and algorithms.